nmajor/nmajor-src/_drafts/jwt-json-web-token-and-my-approach.md

 * JWT Best Current Practices - [https://auth0.com/blog/a-look-at-the-latest-draft-for-jwt-bcp/](https://auth0.com/blog/a-look-at-the-latest-draft-for-jwt-bcp/ "https://auth0.com/blog/a-look-at-the-latest-draft-for-jwt-bcp/")
 * Critical vulnerabilities in JSON Web Token libraries - [https://auth0.com/blog/critical-vulnerabilities-in-json-web-token-libraries/](https://auth0.com/blog/critical-vulnerabilities-in-json-web-token-libraries/ "https://auth0.com/blog/critical-vulnerabilities-in-json-web-token-libraries/")

+Don't skip the reading, but some of the main things to do are:

+##### Enforce App

+Have a short list of allowed (approved) algorithms, and ensure that your token verify function checks that the algorithm shown in the header is one of the approved algorithms.

+Do some research to select the approved algorithms, but the most common seem to be:

+* HMAC + SHA256
+* RSASSA-PKCS1-v1_5 + SHA256
+* ECDSA + P-256 + SHA256

 ### Stateless Auth Downsides

 Here is where some personal preference comes in.
 One of the biggest downsides to stateless authentication is that there is no way of invalidating the tokens once they are issued.
 This is a potential security issue as well as an inconvenience.